Swimming Vacation Lake Powell

 - Escort: Powerboats, Kayaks

-Lake Powell makes an excellent playground for safe adventurous swimming and exploration.
+Lake Powell in Arizona and Utah makes an excellent playground for safe adventurous open water swimming.
 Imagine swimming within the scenic canyons, and looking at the painted sky that changes from mesmerizing sunset to a star-filled sky by the end of the day.
-Join us as we set out for this very special swimming vacation tour.
+Join us as we set out for this unique swimming vacation tour.

-– Swimming in Lake Powell´s warm waters through scenic canyons, surrounded by the dramatic landscape of the Glen Canyon National Park,
+– Swimming and boating in Lake Powell´s warm waters through scenic canyons, surrounded by the dramatic landscape of the Glen Canyon National Park,

 – Hiking and exploring the Navajo Indian trails,

 – Enjoying the clear sky with unforgettable sunsets,

 – Relaxing on the boat as we drive to locations,

 – Experiencing swimming and kayaking through the amazing canyons.